 - Service tracking/reporting

 The first three elements comprise the key service elements of an SLA.
 They describe the service context and the terms and conditions of service delivery that you need or expect.

 The next three elements comprise the key management elements of an SLA.
 They describe how service effectiveness will be measured and problems will be resolved.
 Both sets of elements are critical to an effective SLA.

-If you’re outsourcing tech support or customer service for the first time, make sure your SLA includes these elements
+If you’re outsourcing tech support, customer service or after hours call center services for the first time, make sure your SLA includes these elements

 Context Setting Information “sets the table” for the SLA.
 It explains the purpose and scope of the agreement, the parties involved, and the agreement’s underlying assumptions.